In May 1893 R. D. Hunter received this message in the mail:

 Despite Colonel Hunter’s efforts, on June 4, the Gazette reported, seven hundred Thurber men were on strike because of the wage reduction.
 Other miners were expected to join the strike.

-In early June some Italian miners in two mines told W. K. Gordon that outsiders had warned them that if they continued to work without an increase in wages they would be murdered.
+In early June some Italian miners in two mines told W. K. Gordon that outsiders had warned them that if the Italian miners continued to work without an increase in wages they would be murdered.

-Miners reported that in the anonymous darkness of the mines men whom they could not see had threatened them.
+Miners reported that in the anonymous darkness of the mines men whom they could not see or identify had threatened them.

 The company began trying to recruit hundreds of replacement miners from around the country and Mexico.
 But men were hesitant to work as scabs during a strike.